Fluidkeys/pgp-for-teams-marketing/hugo/content/docs/extend-your-key-from-gpg.md

 <h2 class="numbered" id="import-key">Import your PGP key into Fluidkeys</h2>

-Import your existing key stored in GnuPGP to Fluidkeys by running `fk key from-gpg`.
+Import your existing key stored in GnuPG to Fluidkeys by running `fk key from-gpg`.

 When asked to "Connect this key?" type `Y` to say yes.
 (If you've more than one key in GPG, you can select which you'd like to manage with Fluidkeys).